Eschatologue/CM_wiki/docs/chr-creation/origin/affiliation.md

 - **What privileges you have access to.**
 - **How different factions perceive you.**

-The DM will determine **when and how** Affiliation Points are spent or regained, based on your roleplaying choices and in-game actions.
+The DM will determine **when and how** Affiliation Points are spent or regained.

 ### Common Uses of Affiliation